Kroombit Tops National Park: Fauna

 In 2013, a new species of marsupial, the silver-headed antechinus, was described, also only found in the national park.

 A small population of brumbies roams the park; they are sometimes mustered to reduce numbers.

 Abundant in the park is the Kroombit Tops Assassin Spider (Austrarchaea alani).

 Crash site

 On 2 August 1994, the wreckage of a United States Army Air Forces Consolidated B-24D Liberator, Beautiful Betsy, was discovered in the park.
 The aircraft had gone missing in stormy weather on 26 February 1945 while on a "Fat Cat" run from Darwin to Brisbane - transporting men and supplies as part of a regular flight.
+Eight servicemen lost their lives; six of the men were American aviators and two were British Royal Air Force Spitfire pilots.
+The crash site is well-presented, with a plaque erected by National Parks (approx 24.46441°S 150.91426°E).